ZhenyingZhu/StudyNotes/WebApp.md

 C# Client

-- A C# program to call the RESTful APIs
+- A C# program to call the RESTful APIs.
+Might be used in some programs talking to the RESTful APIs
 - Uses [RestSharp](https://restsharp.dev/) as the HTTP client
+  - How to use `InterceptRequest` and `InterceptResponse` **??**
 - Each API has an async and a sync version
 - Has an ExceptionFactory and a config (contains base URL).
 How to use **??**
 - `{api}WithHttpInfo` is setting `Path`, `PathParams`, `QueryParams`, `HeaderParams`, `FormParams`, `FileParams`, `PostBody`, `HttpContentTypes`, `HttpHeaderAccepts`,